-The USA has form for cosying up to murderous regimes for strategic reasons.
-Remember US-backed mass-murderer, embezzler and Chilean dictator General Augusto Pinochet?
+The USA had form for cosying up to murderous regimes for strategic reasons – for instance, to the mass-murderer, embezzler and Chilean dictator General Augusto Pinochet?

-In any case, Myanmar allies Russia and China would probably block any move to establish a tribunal for Myanmar, so – for now – war criminal Hlaing goes free.
+In any case, Myanmar allies Russia and China would probably block any move to establish a tribunal for Myanmar, so – for the time being – war criminal Hlaing went free.

 Justifying Israeli arms sales to Myanmar, an Israeli New York senior diplomat ridiculously told Jewish human rights group T’ruah (who’d protested against arms sales to a regime carrying out brutal ethnic cleansing against a minority population) that ‘the two sides in the conflict are conducting war crimes‘.

-Oh well, that’s alright, then!
+Oh well, that was alright, then.
 The diplomat’s response was a wierd combinanation of stupidity, admission and arrogance.

-It was stupid in that an attack on armed border posts by a handful of badly armed insurgents can’t by any stretch of imagination be described as a war crime.
+It was stupid, in that an attack on armed border posts by a handful of badly armed insurgents couldn’t by any stretch of imagination be described as a war crime.

 The diplomat seemed to be admitting that Israel’s arms customer, the Myanmar military, had committed war crimes.

 The diplomat’s response was arrogant in the manner of all Israeli defence pronouncements.
-Israel will do whatever they need to do – the world can like it or lump it.
-So one of Israel’s arms customers has committed war crimes – so what?
+Israel would do whatever they needed to do – the world could like it or lump it.
+So one of Israel’s arms customers had committed war crimes – so what?

 The UN security council finally managed to make a statement about the Rohingya crisis.
 The statement began: